EdwardLimJH/gpt-10/README.md

                 - 📁icons: This folder contains the icons for the Utils.
     - README: README for the frontend.
 - 📁Images: This folder contains images of our application and outputs.
+- 📁Prompt: This folder contains the code ww ran while experimenting different prompts
+    - 📁Data: This folder contains sample data that to test the prompts.
 - Dockerfile: This file is used to create a Docker image for the application.
 - entrypoint.sh: This script is executed at the start of the Docker container.
 It starts up both the backend and frontend.
 - README.md: This is the main README file for the project.
 It provides an overview of the project and instructions on how to use the application.